 Generally speaking, residents of non-subsidized private longterm care facilities pay a contribution when purchasing their prescription drugs.

 Certain stop-smoking products are covered by the public plan.
-Like the other drugs listed on the List of Medications, they are covered only when obtained on prescription in Québec.
+Like the other drugs listed on the List of Medications, they are covered only when obtained in Québec on prescription from a physician, pharmacist or nurse.
 In addition, coverage is limited (in terms of duration and in quantity).

 Stop-smoking products covered are: